-By request, the Open Letter to Nor- Portland Jewish man, which appeared in the Bulletin I liked Norman Godfrey for his of November 9, 1945, is reprinted.
-A
+By request, the Open Letter to Norman, which appeared in the Bulletin of November 9, 1945, is reprinted.
+A footnote on how it came to be written may be of interest.

-When the news came to me in confian incurable ailment, and that his days were numbered.
+When the news came to me in confidence that Norman was suffering from an incurable ailment, and that his days were numbered.
 I was sick at heart.
 For a time I could not, because I would not, believe that this person, unusually attractive physically and spiritually, was to be taken from our midst.
-When the inevitable finally dawned upon me, I wanted to go to him, to talk to him, and to let him know how close and dear he was to all of us; but I was afraid lest by act, if not by word, I might convey to him the impending doom.
-Yet he made to the life, Jewish and non-Jewish, of the community.
+When the inevitable finally dawned upon me.
+I wanted to go to him, to talk to him, and to let him know how close and dear he was to all of us; but I was afraid lest by act, if not by word, I might convey to him the impending doom.
+Yet he had to be told, before it was too late, what a valuable contribution he had made to the life, Jewish and non-Jewish, of the community.
 Then I hit upon the open letter, which was to be fresh, flippant, and funny.
-Never had I shed short a time. more tears nor cried more bitterly at the injustice of it all than when I wrote thank me as though I had done justly deserves. something for him.
+Never had I shed more tears nor cried more bitterly at the injustice of it all than when I wrote this "humorous" piece.
+The day after its publication Norman telephoned to thank me . . . . as though I had done something for him.